espressomd/espresso/doc/sphinx/advanced_methods.rst

   the center of the object.
 It is computed as average of 6 mesh points that have extremal :math:`x, y` and :math:`z` coordinates at the time of object loading.

-| ``OifCell.get_approx_origin_folded()`` - outputs the approximate location
-  of the center of the object.
-It is computed as average of 6 mesh points that have extremal :math:`x, y` and :math:`z` coordinates at the time of object loading.
-For periodical movements the coordinates are folded (always within the computational box).
-TODO: this is not implemented yet, but it should be

 | ``OifCell.get_velocity()`` - outputs the average velocity of the
   object.
 Runs over all mesh points and outputs their average velocity.